paulcoghlan/public/golang.md

 ### Copying Instances of type T

-- It is safe to copy instances of type T if all methods are on T
+- It is safe to copy instances of type `T` if all methods are on `T`
-  - Calling methods makes a copy of the T instance
+  - Calling methods makes a copy of the `T` instance
-  - If T has any *T pointer receivers them you should not copy instances of T
+  - If `T` has any `*T` pointer receivers them you should not copy instances of `T`
     - Pointer methods will update original and copy instance with unpredictable results
-    - e.g. bytes.Buffer
+    - e.g. `bytes.Buffer`

 ## Interfaces

 - A type can implement multiple interfaces
 - Interfaces are satisified *implicitly*
+- Decoupling: rely on abstraction instead of a concrete implementation - so implementation itself can be replaced with another - Liskov Substitution Principle, or the L in Robert C. Martin’s SOLID design principles
+- Hiding: "interface wraps and conceals the concrete type `T` and value that it holds.
+Only the methods revealed by the interface type may be called, even if the concrete type has others"
+- Empty Interface type `interface{}`, can have any value assigned to it as no contracts specified! e.g `fmt.Println()`
+  - In Go 1.18 use `any` instead of `interface{}`
+  - Avoid using empty interfaces unless there is a good case, e.g. marshaling or formatting
 - Variables are transparently converted to pointers if a pointer method is invoked on a non-pointer.
-However, if a value of type T does not possess all the methods that a *T pointer does, then as a result it might satisfy fewer interfaces.
+However, if a value of type `T` does not possess all the methods that a `*T` pointer does, then as a result it might satisfy fewer interfaces.
-- "Like an envelope that wraps and conceals the letter it holds, an interface wraps and conceals the concrete type T and value that it holds.
-Only the methods revealed by the interface type may be called, even if the concrete type has others" - good for hiding
-- Empty Interface type `interface{}`, can have any value assigned to it as no contracts specified! e.g `fmt.Println()`

 - Interfaces have a *dynamic type* and a *dynamic value* both of which can change, e.g: